vfelix-00/ee157_lab3/README.md

 Figure 1: Inductor designed with 495-5429-ND Core (E25 Core, N27 material), 495-5375-ND Bobbin, and #20 AWG copper wire scaled with nickel.

+## Results

+### Characterization

+The Impedance Analyzer was used for Analog Discovery to measure the inductance and resistance of our inductor.
+The Digilent Waveforms software was downloaded and installed.
+The Analog Discovery was then connected to our computer using the USB isolator module, which protected our computer from unwanted overvoltages and overcurrents.
+The Impedance Analyzer for Analog Discovery measured the impedance of two port elements.
+DC resistance and inductance was measured using the Analog Discovery.